Joseorina/jubilant-palm-tree/README.md

 # jubilant-palm-tree
-data science project(Data capstone project)
+911 data capstone project analysis using python
+Use numpy,pandas fro data analysis and seaborn, matplotlib and pandas viz for data visualisation